cognitedata/cognite-sdk-js/guides/authentication.md

 const assets = await client.assets.retrieve([{ id: 23232789217132 }]);
 ```

-A full example of an application can be found [here](../samples/react/legacy-auth-popup/src/App.tsx).
+You can find an example application using popups [here](../samples/react/legacy-auth-popup/src/App.tsx).

+The first time this runs, the user get a `401`-response from CDF in the first call to
+`client.assets`.
+This triggers the SDK to perform authentication of the user using a pop-up
+window.
+A new pop-up window shows the sign-in screen of the identity provider.

+After a successful sign-in, the pop-up window redirects back to your app (the same URL as the main
+browser window) where `sdk.loginPopupHandler` is executed and handles the tokens in the URL and
+closes the window. **It is important** that `sdk.loginPopupHandler` runs when the
+pop-up window is redirected back to your app (otherwise the authentication process will fail).

+After a successful authentication process, the SDK automatically retries the `client.assets`
+request and eventually resolves and returns the correct result.

-## API Keys
+## API keys

-API keys use the same API in the SDK, `getToken`, but needs an additional flag `apiKeyMode` set to
+API keys use the same API in the SDK, `getToken`, but you need to set the additional flag `apiKeyMode` to
 true to handle headers appropriately.

 ```js